 There are three main links in the navigation menu above that represent the broad categories of low-cost internet programs available.

-Low-Income Internet: they are created specifically to provide high-speed internet access to people who are having financial difficulties.
+Low-Income Internet: these are created specifically to provide high-speed internet access to people who are having financial difficulties.
 Some programs are government-sponsored, some are provided by industry, and others are smaller regional programs started by grass roots or non-profit organizations.
 All of the programs offer high-speed internet access for under $10 a month.

 Non income-based, low-cost Internet Service: If you cannot qualify for a low-income internet program, you’re not out of luck yet.
 We’ve identified several companies that you can get connected through which are not as expensive as the typical cable or DSL internet companies.
 Click the menu link in the header named “More Cheap Plans.”

 We cannot tell you which program you qualify for, either by need or by location.
 The only way for you to know is to go through the program pages we described above and if you think the program is for you, go to the the programs website and enter your address to see if it’s available at your location.